diffplug/spotless/plugin-gradle/README.md

 }
 ```

-See [tsfmt's default config settings](https://github.com/vvakame/typescript-formatter/blob/7764258ad42ac65071399840d1b8701868510ca7/lib/utils.ts#L8) for what is available.
+See [tsfmt's default config settings](https://github.com/vvakame/typescript-formatter/blob/7764258ad42ac65071399840d1b8701868510ca7/lib/utils.ts#L11L32) for what is available.

-*Please note:* If both `configFile` and `config` is provided, only `config` is used.
+... and it is also possible to apply `prettier()` instead of `tsfmt()` as formatter.
+For details see the section about [prettier](#typescript-prettier).

 ### Prerequisite: tsfmt requires a working NodeJS version